 Cinematography: Steven Soderbergh (as Peter Andrews)

 The world was first introduced to Mike Lane in 2012’s Magic Mike, a film that took us inside the world of male strippers.
-Directed by Stephen Soderbergh, the film proved to be a financial and critical success, boosting star Channing Tatum’s career considerably and spawning a 2015 sequel, Magic Mike XXL, directed by frequent Soderberg producer Gregory Jacobs.
-Now 8 years later, Tatum is back playing Magic Mike one last time in this film initially intended to be released on HBO but is gracing cinemas with its performance.
+Directed by Stephen Soderbergh, the film proved to be a financial and critical success, boosting star Channing Tatum’s career considerably and spawning a 2015 sequel, Magic Mike XXL, directed by frequent Soderbergh producer Gregory Jacobs.
+Now, eight years later, Tatum is back playing Magic Mike one last time in this film initially intended for HBO Max but now gracing cinemas.

-Mike Lane (Channing Tatum) has left his stripping days behind him and is working as a bartender at parties and charity events in the wake of shutting down his furniture business due to the pandemic.
-After working at one of these charity events, he is requested to see the organizer, Maxandra Mendoza (Salma Hayek Pinault), who has heard about Mike’s dancing past and would like him to dance for her to take her mind off her recent marriage separation.
-The ensuing dance inspires Maxandra and she soon whisks Mike away to London to help her direct a stage play at a theatre she owns, incorporating his style of dancing.
+Mike Lane (Channing Tatum) has left his stripping days behind and is working as a bartender at parties and charity events after shutting down his furniture business due to the pandemic.
+After one of these events, he’s summoned by organizer Maxandra Mendoza (Salma Hayek Pinault), who’s heard about Mike’s dancing past and asks him to perform to take her mind off a recent separation.
+The ensuing dance inspires Maxandra, and she soon whisks Mike to London to help direct a stage play at a theatre she owns, incorporating his style of dancing.

-In the opening moments of the film, Mike is recognised by a woman.
-She just so happens to be one of the girls he had danced for in her college sorority in the first film.
-She is now all grown up with a stable job and relationship.
-This proves to be a telling moment for the film as this is a much more grown-up and mature entry in this franchise.
-Closer in tone to the original film, the film is much more sensual and intimate than showy and reliant on beefcake sexiness.
-As one character says at one point “there’s nothing sexier than knowing you’re the only one.”
+In the opening moments, Mike is recognized by a woman who once hired him for a sorority performance in the first film.
+She’s now grown with a stable job and relationship — a telling moment as this entry feels more grown-up and mature.
+Closer in tone to the original, the film is more sensual and intimate than showy and beefcake-heavy.
+As one character says, “there’s nothing sexier than knowing you’re the only one.”

-A key part of why this film feels so intimate and sensual is the relationship between Mike and Maxandra.
-The romance is not breaking any new ground but it is elevated by Channing Tatum and Salma Hayek Pinault who could charm their way into the most cold-hearted of us.
-Easily the most interesting relationship Mike has had in the series.
-While Tatum has been in comedic films recently, this reminded me how hilarious Hayek Pinault can be with several laugh-out-loud line deliveries.
-Also giving great performances are Jemelia George, who plays Mazandra’s teenage adopted daughter Zadie, and Ayub Khan Din, Maxandra’s long-serving butler Victor who proves to be a constant scene stealer.
+A key part of why this film feels so intimate is the relationship between Mike and Maxandra.
+The romance isn’t breaking new ground, but it’s elevated by Channing Tatum and Salma Hayek Pinault, who could charm even the coldest hearts — easily the most interesting relationship Mike has had in the series.
+While Tatum has leaned comedic recently, this reminds you how hilarious Hayek Pinault can be, with several laugh-out-loud line deliveries.
+Also great are Jemelia George as Maxandra’s teenage adopted daughter Zadie, and Ayub Khan Din as Victor, Maxandra’s long-serving butler and frequent scene-stealer.

-One element that Dylan and I discussed enjoying in the two first films on our WDYWW Spoilercast is the camaraderie and relationships between Mike and his fellow Kings of Tampa.
-This film is unfortunately void of those kinds of friendships to the extent that none of the dancers part of the stage play Mike is directing have names, they are all credited as a group as “The Dancers.”
-This sees the middle of the film lag as the only people you care about are Mike, Maxandra, Zadie and Victor.
+One element Dylan and I enjoyed in the first two films on our WDYWW Spoilercast is the camaraderie between Mike and his Kings of Tampa friends.
+This film is unfortunately void of those friendships; none of the stage-play dancers even have character names, credited only as “The Dancers.”
+The middle act lags because you only truly care about Mike, Maxandra, Zadie, and Victor.

-If this truly is Magic Mike’s Last Dance, it is an enjoyable final chapter for Mike Lane.
-With a charismatic central couple and some impressive dance set pieces, this is sure to please fans of the series, even if it isn’t as young and immature as it once was.
+If this truly is Magic Mike’s Last Dance, it’s an enjoyable final chapter for Mike Lane.
+With a charismatic central couple and impressive set pieces, it’s sure to please fans — even if it isn’t as young or as rowdy as it once was.

 Ashley Hobley attended an advance screening of Magic Mike’s Last Dance thanks to Warner Bros.
 Australia and Event Cinemas.